25 Types of Bats in New Mexico

 Though they are not commonly seen, Allen’s big-eared Bat can be found in the southwestern region of the United States.

-The Allen’s big-eared Bat is recognized by its large ears that are often upright during resting periods.
+Allen’s big-eared bat is recognized by its large ears, which are often upright during resting periods.
 Females have been known to mate with one male per year.
 However, females may remain pregnant for up to two years until they give birth to a single pup.

 18. Western Mastiff Bat